I. General Principles

 2. Written Reprimand: A written reprimand, as well as a second notice that a continuation or repetition of Code violations may result in a more severe Sanction.

-3. Probation: A specific period of time during which the Student may be expected to complete an additional Sanction or may be restricted from participating in specified University events and activities.
+3. Probation: A specific period of time during which the Student may be expected to complete an additional Sanction or may be restricted from participating in specified University programs events and activities.
 A continuation or repetition of Code violations may result in a more severe Sanction.

 4. Suspension: Removal from Student status at the University for a specified period of time (see also V.B., below).